Capacity: 4,123 (Seated 1,528)

 Home Kit: Red and White

 It is a long time since I have visited a ground with such charm and character as Glebe Park.
-The Main Stand is overlooked by a church spire, whilst opposite a tall, well tended hedge borders the entire length of the open side.
-Apparently Glebe Park, is the only ground in Europe with a hedge surrounding its perimeter.
+The Main Stand is overlooked by a church spire, whilst opposite a tall, well-tended hedge borders half the length of the open side, which is called the 'hedge side.
+Apparently, Glebe Park is the only ground in Europe with a hedge surrounding its perimeter.
 This side has a small open terrace only a couple of steps high and there are a number of floodlight pylons running down the front of it.
 The Main Stand is a small all seated covered stand, which straddles the half way line.
-You would think at first glance that this was quite an old stand, especially as it has a floodlight protruding from its roof, but in actual fact it was built in 1981 and replaced a similar looking wooden stand.
+You would think at first glance that this was quite an old stand, especially as it has a floodlight protruding from its roof, but in actual fact, it was built in 1981 and replaced a similar looking wooden stand.
 At one end is the Cemetery End terrace, which is covered and has a number of supporting pillars.
-Opposite, is the latest addition to the ground, the smart looking Trinity Road Stand.
-Built in the early 1990's, it is a covered all seated stand, which seats nearly 1,000 spectators.
-It is unusual, in being setback some distance from the pitch and sits upon a raised bank.
+Opposite is the latest addition to the ground, the smart looking David H Will Stand.
+Built in the early 1990's, it is a covered all seated stand, which seats 1,228 spectators.
+It is unusual, in being set back some distance from the pitch and sits upon a raised bank.

-The ground is a pleasure to visit and a friendly welcome awaits most visitors.
-The ground is maintained to a high standard and the staff and fans have real pride in their club.
+Glebe Park is a pleasure to visit and a friendly welcome awaits most visitors.
+The ground is generally maintained to a high standard (although the inside of the David Hill stand could do with a repaint) and the staff and fans have real pride in their club.
 If you get the chance, make your way to the rear of the Cemetery Terrace, where in true Hollywood style, supporters have been invited to have individual plaques with their names on, set in concrete.
 Plus the supporters have also been allowed to place their hand prints in the concrete, giving it that Hollywood look.
-Supporters are not normally segregated for games and both sets of fans tend to try and out sing one another in the Cemetery End.
-If fans are to be segregated, say for a big cup game, then away fans will normally find that the Trinity Road Stand has been allocated to them.
+Supporters are not normally segregated for games and both sets of fans tend to try and out-sing one another in the Cemetery End.
+If fans are to be segregated, say for a big cup game, then away fans will normally find that the David H Will Stand has been allocated to them.
 Neil Stapleton adds; 'If you get chance, sample the soup on sale inside the ground, it is excellent'.

 From the the A90 take the B966 towards Brechin (if coming from the South, ignore the first Brechin turn off on the A90, the A935, and continue Northwards).
 Continue along the B966 and you will come to the ground on your left.
 The entrance is quite small between some houses and is indicated by a small Glebe Park sign.
 There is a small free car park at the ground which holds around fifty vehicles, otherwise street parking.